ADFG-DSF/culvert_stability/README.md

   - Column: V score type (numeric, directional vs absolute; categorical, directional vs absolute)

   This documentation is a presentation of the body of work found in R/3_Instability_EDA.R

+* **Output/pval_table.xlsx**:
+This is a single-table summary of the p-values associated with all plots above, with a bit of conditional formatting to highlight significant relationships.
+Again, these should be interpreted qualitatively and descriptively.
+The file **Output/raw_pvaltable.csv** was directly exported from R, and is the same information, minus all formatting.

 * **Instability_MLRmodels.docx**:
 The intent of this document was to explore the isolated and simultaneous effects of all design or measured